The following guide answers the question Can you Buy Neuralink Stock?

 Musk co-founded Neuralink in 2016, and it remained under the radar until 2017 when the Wall Street Journal broke the news that he had established the company to “merge computers with human brains.”

 But Neuralink zeroes in on one of Musk’s main fears, artificial intelligence.
 The entrepreneur has frequently been vocal about his worries that AI could one day overshadow the human race.

 He’s founded a general-purpose research organization called OpenAI, but Neuralink has a much more tangible, futuristic goal of making AI-enabled devices capable of interacting with people’s brains.”

-Now, lay people (myself included) are highly skeptical surrounding the effectiveness in connecting the complex brain to a computer chip.
+Now, laypeople (myself included) are highly skeptical surrounding the effectiveness of connecting the complex brain to a computer chip.